creichlin/hops-db/README.md

 ----

 Many Object relational mapping/JPA implementations are very powerful and complex and in some cases tricky.
-They have come a long way in the last 10 years but sometimes i still like to have a simple and thin layer on top of JDBC to make live a bit easier.
+They have come a long way in the last 10 years but sometimes I still like to have a simple and thin layer on top of JDBC to make live a bit easier.

 Basic examples
 --------------